shawntabrizi/substrate-collectables-workshop/steps/6/README.md

 Those transactions are processed, and then dispatched to callable functions within the blockchain.

+*Internal functions are generally implemented in a separate `impl.rs` file for ergonomic purposes, while the callable functions are located in `lib.rs`.*

 ### Pallet Call Macro

 Pallet development allows you to create callable functions by introducing the `#[pallet::call]` macro on top of a normal function implementation code block.